suetpin/Getting_And_Cleaning_Data/README.md

        BodyBody is replaced by Body

 ###Step 5: Creates a second, independent tidy data set and output it.
-In this step, a second, independent tidy data set will be created with the average of each variable for each activity and each subject based on the data set in Step 5. the last step is to get the aggregated information from the **Data** plyr package is used for this approach. finally, output a file named "tidydata.txt"
+* In this step, a second, independent tidy data set will be created with the average of each variable for each activity and each subject based on the data set in Step 5.
+* The last step is to get the aggregated information from the **Data**
+* plyr package is used for this approach.
+* Finally, output a file named "tidydata.txt"

 prepared by Suet Pin